Lightprotocol/light-protocol/js/compressed-token/README.md

 and run
 `pnpm run test-validator`

 this starts a solana-test-validator + auto-initialized the env, programs, and accounts Light needs.
+It should print: "Executing command solana-test-validator...
+Waiting for fees to stabilize 1..."
 Keep the validator running.

-now open another terminal, enter the devenv + compressed-token,
+Now open another terminal, activate the devenv again + move to js/compressed-token.

-`cd js/compressed-token`

 now run: